of Special Recreation

 Face masks will continue to be required for the following:

-- Face masks will be required at locations that require face masks.
+- At locations that require face masks.

 Face Mask Requirement Updates (Indoor Programming and Activities) 5/27/2022